johannadrewelies/johannadrewelies.github.io/JohannaDrewelies/README.txt

+Personal website for Johanna Drewelies utilizing the HTML5 template as described below.

+---

 Solid State by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)